 - Neuroleptic Malignant Syndrome (confusion, reduced or loss of consciousness, high fever, and severe muscle stiffness).
-Immediate medical treatment may be needed. - Priapism (a prolonged or painful penile erection that may require surgical treatment).
+Immediate medical treatment may be needed. - Priapism (a prolonged or painful penile erection that may require surgical treatment) - Blood clots in the veins, especially in the legs (symptoms include swelling, pain and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty breathing.
+If you notice any of these symptoms seek medical advice immediately.